2021-DEV1-039/Tennis/README.md

 Build the project using the npm command: npm install

-Build the project using the npm command: npm start
+Run the project using the npm command: npm start

 Tha above step will open a browser window and run the react application on port 3000